 Bring back a card you’ve dismissed from the Context Stream

 If you accidently dismiss an important card, swipe down from the top of the screen.
 The down swipe action will make the dismissing button appear.
-Press the button and presto, the card will be retrieved.
+Press the button and presto, the card will be retrieved, where you can interact with it or dismiss it again after taking a better look at it.

 You can still have your phone ring and not your watch